MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-process.md

 # BitLocker recovery process

 If a device or drive fails to unlock using the configured BitLocker mechanism, users may be able to self-recover it.
-If self-recovery is not an option, or the user is unsure how to proceed, the help desk should have procedures in place to retrieve recovery information quickly and securely.
+If self-recovery is not an option, or the user is unsure how to proceed, the helpdesk should have procedures in place to retrieve recovery information quickly and securely.

 This article outlines the process of obtaining BitLocker recovery information for Microsoft Entra joined, Microsoft Entra hybrid joined, and Active Directory joined devices.
 It is assumed that the reader is already familiar with configuring devices to automatically backup BitLocker recovery information, and the available BitLocker recovery options.
 For more information, see the [BitLocker recovery overview](recovery-overview.md) article.